GUCHENG, China (AP) — They were the first photos Marip Lu had ever taken of her son, and it broke her heart to think they might be the last.

 It was Myanmar.
 Marip Lu was home.

-When the Associated Press interviewed Marip Lu in a rebel-controlled part of northern Myanmar's Kachin state, a year after her escape, she could not hide her hatred for the family she said held her for so long.
+When AP interviewed her, a year after her escape, she could not hide her hatred for the family she said held her for so long.

-More than anything else, Marip Lu says she wants to get her son back.
+Marip Lu wants, more than anything else, to get her boy back.

 All those with children were forced to leave them behind.